onurvarol/blog/_posts/2015-08-18-twitter-suspension.md

 This is still not clear why _multiple applications registered to your account_ become a problem now.
 I noticed that I had way more application keys than I imagined.
 I partially blame myself for this because I wrote a script couple of years ago to create application keys automatically.
 It would be much better, if Twitter provide a better interface to manage each applications instead of asking users to delete them one by one.

 I wrote a [script](https://gist.github.com/onurvarol/d0b09fe8cb38c5aa9919cfd46ab954a9) to automatize the deletion process.
 However, Twitter also put a rate limit on how many application you can delete.
 So cleaning all the applications will take some time.
+Eventually, I cleaned up all my previous application keys using the script.
+I am now waiting for them to reopen my account.

 # Last words

 I really like Twitter and what they provide for research community.
 I hope to see a better Twitter.

-I will remember the 08/16 as the they my Twitter account suspended and reborn as [@onurvarolbot](https://twitter.com/onurvarolbot) :laughing:
+I will remember the 08/16 as the they my Twitter account suspended and reborn as [@onurvarolbot](https://twitter.com/onurvarolbot) :D